BabyToy/robot-demo/README.md

 Turns the robot to a new direction.

     MOVE
-Moves the robot forward one space depending on the the direction that the robot is facing.
+Moves the robot forward one space depending on the the direction it is facing.

     LEFT
 Turns the robot to the left.